rppicomidi/EZ_USB_MIDI_HOST/README.md

 # EZ_USB_MIDI_HOST
-This README file contains the design notes and limitations of the C++ wrapper code that lets Arduino sketches and C/C++ programs use the Arduino MIDI Library with the usb_midi_host library and the Adafruit TinyUSB Library.
+This README file contains the design notes and limitations of the C++ library code that lets Arduino sketches and C/C++ programs use the Arduino MIDI Library with the usb_midi_host library and the TinyUSB Library (Arduino sketches require the Adafruit TinyUSB Library).

 The Arduino MIDI Library provides an API that performs most of the MIDI byte-level parsing and encoding that applications